 Lynn D. Richardson becomes Dean.

-The U.S. Housing bubble bursts when home prices drop by 15%, causing high numbers of foreclosures.
+The U.S. Housing bubble bursts when home prices drop by 15 percent, causing a high number of foreclosures.

 The College of Business & Industry becomes the College of Business.